 On behalf of the members of Donaghadee Male Voice Choir and as part of its on-going charity work, Choir President Lady Sylvia Hermon and Choir Chairman Mark Mawhinney presented Robert McIlveen, President of Donaghadee Rotary Club with a cheque for the purchase of a ShelterBox.
 This is the fourth ShelterBox which the choir has purchased.
 ShelterBoxes are designed to provide temporary shelter and life-saving supplies to displaced families, and typically contains a tent designed to withstand extreme weather conditions, water purification kit, blankets, tools and other necessities to help a family survive.

 Donaghadee Male Voice Choir took part in a “Big BrewUp” in St Mary’s Church Comber.
-The event was organised by Rosie Day, mother of Corporal Channing Day who was killed in Afghanistan last October.
+The event was organised by Rosie Day, mother of Corporal Channing Day who was killed in Afghanistan, October 2013.
 The Big Brew Up is part of the fundraising mission by the Soldiers, Sailors, and Air Force Association and all proceeds from the morning will go to Combat Stress.